Northern Australia’s vast, sparsely populated 10,000-kilometre coastline is the frontline for many high-risk animal and plant pests and diseases.

 The Biosecurity Business Grants program

-The Biosecurity Business Grants program will run over 3 years from 2020-21 to 2022-23 and will be delivered through the Indigenous Rangers Biosecurity Program.
+The Biosecurity Business Grants program has run over 3 years from 2020-21 to 2022-23 and has been delivered through the Indigenous Ranger Biosecurity Program.

 The purpose of the grant program is to provide funding to support Indigenous business opportunities relating to biosecurity activities in northern Australia including Torres Strait in Queensland (QLD).

 More information about the program can be found on the Community Grants Hub website.
-The Australian Government Community Grants Hub administers this program on behalf of the Department of Agriculture, Water and the Environment.
+The Australian Government Community Grants Hub administers this program on behalf of the Department of Agriculture, Fisheries and Forestry.

 The objective of the program is to encourage Aboriginal and Torres Strait Islander communities in northern Australia to view biosecurity as a business opportunity through the development of innovative business ideas.